quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 closing tags, most JSON parsers will be unable to parse the file entirely.
-As most platforms do not provide a standard streaming JSON parser (which would be able to deal with this problem), this document also provides a qlog mapping to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{?RFC7464}}).
+As most platforms do not provide a standard streaming JSON parser (which would be able to deal with this problem), this document also provides a qlog mapping to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{!RFC7464}}).

 When mapping qlog to JSON-SEQ, the "qlog_format" field MUST have the value "JSON-SEQ".

-When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" {{?RFC8091}}.
+When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" {{!RFC8091}}.

-JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual "records", each prefixed by an ASCII Record Separator (RS, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
-Each qlog event is interpreated as an individual JSON Text Sequence record, and can simply be appended as a new record at the back of an event stream or log file.
+JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual records, each prefixed by an ASCII Record Separator (\<RS\>, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
+Note that each record can also contain any amount of newlines in its body, as long as it ends with a newline character before the next \<RS\> character.

+Each qlog event is serialized and interpreted as an individual JSON Text Sequence record, and can simply be appended as a new object at the back of an event stream or log file.
 Put differently, unlike default JSON, it does not require a file to be wrapped as a full object with "{ ... }" or "\[... \]".

 For this to work, some qlog definitions have to be adjusted however.
-Mainly, events are no longer part of the "events" array in the Trace object, but are instead logged separately from the qlog "file header" (QlogFile class in
+Mainly, events are no longer part of the "events" array in the Trace object, but are instead logged separately from the qlog "header", as indicated by the TraceSeq object in {{json-seq-example}}.
-{{top-level}}).
 Additionally, qlog's JSON-SEQ mapping does not allow logging multiple individual traces in a single qlog file.
-As such, the QlogFile:traces field is replaced by the singular "trace" field, which simply contains the Trace data directly.
+As such, the QlogFile:traces field is replaced by the singular QlogFileSeq:trace field.
 An example can be seen in {{json-seq-example}}.
 Note that the "group_id" field can still be used on a per-event basis to include events from conceptually different sources in a single JSON-SEQ qlog file.

 ~~~~~~~~
 Definition:

+class TraceSeq {
+    title?: string,
+    description?: string,
+    configuration?: Configuration,
+    common_fields?: CommonFields,
+    vantage_point: VantagePoint
+}

 class QlogFileSeq {
     qlog_format: "JSON-SEQ",